2019 Indianapolis 500: Radio

 The race was carried by the Indianapolis Motor Speedway Radio Network.
 Mark Jaynes served as the chief announcer or "Voice of the 500" for the fourth consecutive year.
 For 2019, the booth announcers moved to a new location.
 The IMS Radio Network took over the studio formerly occupied by ABC television, on the second floor of the Pagoda renamed the Sid Collins Booth.
-NBC took over the booth high atop the Pagoda which the radio crew used to utilize.
+NBC took over the booth high atop the Pagoda which the radio crew used to use.
 As a result, the chief announcer no longer had a clear view of turn one, and the separate turn one announcer (which was left vacant multiple times in the past several years) was brought back once again.
 Nick Yeoman took the prestigious turn one reporting location, as Jerry Baker was now permanently retired from the crew but was working with the public address department.

 1070 The Fan broadcast nightly with Trackside with Curt Cavin and Kevin Lee, followed by Donald Davidson's The Talk of Gasoline Alley.